wp-plugins/itro-popup/readme.txt

 * Pretty fade-in and fade-out animation.
 * Fix Internet Explorer compatibility problem for your WP site, also whith no popup displayed.
 * Need to remove plugin and save data?
 It is possible!
 * Can be multiple selcted pages where user want to display the popup.
-NO SHORTCUTS NEEDED!.
+NO SHORTCODES NEEDED!
 * Fully translated in Italian.
 Ready for multilingual translation.
 * Close popup with ESC button (not when "age restricted option" is checked).
 * Perfectly centered popup, also with resized windows.